 The Inflation Reduction Act ("IRA") of 2022 was enacted on August 16, 2022.
-The IRA includes a new Federal corporate alternative minimum tax ("CAMT"), effective in 2023, that is based on the adjusted financial statement income set forth on the applicable financial statement of an applicable corporation.
-The NAIC adopted Interpretation ("INT") 22-02 to apply to December 31, 2022.
-Following that guidance, the Company has not determined as of the reporting date if it will be an applicable corporation and if it will be liable for CAMT in 2023.
-The accompanying statutory financial statements do not include an estimated impact of the CAMT because a reasonable estimate cannot be made.
+The IRA includes a new Federal CAMT, effective in 2023, that is based on the adjusted financial statement income set forth on the applicable financial statement of an applicable corporation.
+The NAIC adopted Interpretation ("INT") 23-03 to apply to December 31, 2023 and subsequent years.
+The Company has determined as of the reporting date that it will be an applicable corporation but will not be liable for CAMT for the reporting year.
+The reporting entity has made an accounting policy election to disregard CAMT when evaluating the need for valuation allowance for its non-CAMT DTA's.
+As the subsidiary that is a member of a controlled group of corporations that file a consolidated return, any CAMT liability will be borne by the parent.

-At December 31, 2022, and 2021, the Company recorded a current federal income tax (payable)/receivable of \$60 thousand and \$55 thousand, respectively, which is included in the Statutory Statements of Financial Position.
+At December 31, 2024 and 2023, the Company recorded a current federal income tax (payable)/receivable of \$(509) thousand and \$5,840 thousand, respectively, which is included in the Statutory Statements of Financial Position.

-At December 31, 2022, the Company had no protective tax deposits on deposit with the IRS under Section 6603 of the Internal Revenue Service Code.
+At December 31, 2024, the Company had no protective tax deposits on deposit with the IRS under Section 6603 of the Internal Revenue Service Code.